rtfb/rtfblog/README.md

 ## Building

-You will need these:

-* Go (http://golang.org/doc/install or use your package manager)
-* GNU make
+Build instructions on Ubuntu 14.04 (older versions might differ a bit):

+* `$ cat scripts/dev-packages.txt | xargs sudo apt-get install -y`
-* Node (http://nodejs.org/download/ of use your package manager)
+* Node JS (you will need to use http://nodejs.org/download/, it doesn't work with the one provided by the package manager)
+  * Note: make sure `node/bin/` dir is in `PATH`, build scripts assume that
-* `$ sudo npm install -g grunt-cli`
+* `$ sudo npm install -g grunt-cli bower browserify`
 * `$ npm install`
+* `$ bower install ribs`
 * `$ cd src && go get`
+* `$ go get code.google.com/p/go-html-transform/css/selector`
+  * No idea why does this need to be a separate get
 * `$ cd .. && make`

 ## Installing